Energy Disputes

 We have acted on some of the world’s largest, highest-profile, and most complex international arbitrations in this sector.
 Our experience includes successful results in arbitral proceedings in the United Kingdom, the United States, Europe, Latin America, Australia, and Asia under all major international arbitration rules, including those of the International Centre for Settlement of Investment Disputes, International Chamber of Commerce, International Centre for Dispute Resolution, Arbitration Institute of the Stockholm Chamber of Commerce, Santiago Arbitration and Mediation Center, London Court of International Arbitration, German Institute for Arbitration, Singapore International Arbitration Centre, Hong Kong International Arbitration Centre, and China International Economic and Trade Arbitration Commission.

 We also have a proven track record in ad hoc arbitrations under the United Nations Commission on International Trade Law Rules and with investment treaty cases under Multilateral and Bilateral Investment Treaties acting on behalf of both investors and respondent sovereign states.
-Our prominent arbitration practice has been recognized by publications such as the Global Arbitration Review, Legal 500, and Chambers.
+Our prominent International Arbitration practice has been recognized by publications such as the Global Arbitration Review, Legal 500, and Chambers.

 Thought Leadership